kuiperzone/PupNet-Deploy/README.md

     DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false

-We see that the version from our configuration is supplied to the build process as a variable (only supplies the application part is supplied, i.e. `3.2.1`).
+Here, we can see that the version from our configuration is supplied to the build process as a variable (only supplies the application part is supplied, i.e. `3.2.1`).
 This is optional and you may remove it if you wish, although you will need to specify the version both in application code and the `pupnet.conf` file in this case.

 ### Command-Line Applications ###

-With the advent of the Avalonia cross-platform GUI framework, it was envisaged that a typical use case for PupNet would be to deploy GUI applications with desktop entries.
+With the advent of the Avalonia cross-platform GUI framework, it was envisaged that a typical use case for PupNet would be to deploy GUI applications that are integrated with the desktop.
 However, it is possible to support command-line centric applications (except for flatpak), but note that by default, your application will not be in the user's path.

 In `deb` and `rpm` deployments, the application is installed to the `/opt` directory, rather than `/usr/bin`.